-By letter dated May 23, 2013, the NRC staff requested additional information regarding testing and calibration of the instrument channels (RAI-11).
-In its letter dated July 22, 2013, the licensee stated that the requested information was not yet available and it anticipates submitting this information in the August 2014, 6-month status report.
+The NRC staff notes that the information regarding testing and calibration program requirements and compensatory actions for the SFP instrumentation is not currently available for review and that in its letter dated October 14, 2013, the licensee indicated that it will provide the information to the staff in the August 2014 6-month status report, or sooner if available.
 The staff has identified this request as:

 - a) Further information describing the maintenance and testing program the licensee will establish and implement to ensure that regular testing and calibration is performed and verified by inspection and audit to demonstrate conformance with design and system readiness requirements.
-Include a description of your plans for ensuring that necessary channel checks, functional tests, periodic calibration, and maintenance will be conducted for the level measurement system and its supporting equipment. - b) A description of how the guidance in NEI 12-02 section 4.3 regarding compensatory actions for one or both non-functioning channels will be addressed. - c) A description of what compensatory actions are planned in the event that one of the non-functioning instrument channel cannot be restored to functional status within 90 days.
+Include a description of plans to ensure necessary channel checks, functional tests, periodic calibration, and maintenance will be conducted for the level measurement system and its supporting equipment. - b) A description of the guidance in NEI 12-02 Section 4.3 on compensatory actions for one or both non-functioning channels will be addressed. - c) A description of the compensatory actions are planned in the event that one of the instrument channels cannot be restored to functional status within 90 days.

-(This information was previously requested as RAI-11 in NRC letter dated May 23, 2013)
+(This information was previously requested as RAI-11 in the NRC letter dated August 29, 2013.)